elpatron68/SnowRunner-Tool/Readme.md

 - Create backups of the current game state and list them in a fancy style
 - Hotkey `F2` for instant in-game-backups without leaving the game
 - Automatically create backups afer the game itself saves it´s status
-- Restore a saved game from the game´s backup repository or a backup made with this tool
+- Restore a saved game from the game´s backup repository or a backup made with this tool (single save game slot or all slots)
 - Delete backups from the list and your storage
 - Rename backup files from the UI
 - Cheat the amount of money you have in your pocket